TWBug/GoldCardHenge/content/apply/step-3/supplementary-documents.en.md

 After you complete the online payment, the review process officially begins.
 If you submit incomplete or inaccurate information, or the authorities require more information about your qualifications, you will need to submit additional documents for review.

+{{< teaser prefix="" >}}
+Visa issuance is an act of sovereignty and related to the National security.
+The government reserves the right not to issue a visa and is under no obligation to disclose the reason.
+{{< /teaser >}}

+**Common reasons for visa rejection:**

+1. False information:
+2. Visa cannot be switched.
+Ex.
+If you enter Taiwan under working holiday visa or international meeting visa with "non-switchable" condition, you will need to submit application abroad.

 You will receive an email if this is the case.
 [Log in to the Application Portal](https://coa.immigration.gov.tw/coa-frontend/four-in-one/entry/golden-card) to review your application and the request for Supplementary Documents.
 You can then submit a modified version of your application and upload new documents.

 For more information see the [detailed instructions](/en/application/#submitting-additional-documents--rejection).